Khat: Saudi Arabia

 Khat is illegal in Saudi Arabia.

+Singapore

+Khat is prohibited in Singapore by the Central Narcotics Bureau (CNB).

 United Arab Emirates

 Khat is illegal in the United Arab Emirates under federal law number 14 of 1995 on the Countermeasures against Narcotic Drugs and Psychotropic Substances.
-Schedule No. 4, Part 2(5), provides for the prohibition of the cultivation and possession of khat.
+Schedule No. 4, Part 2(5) prohibits the cultivation and possession of khat.
 The possession and selling of khat may lead to life imprisonment.

+Vietnam

+Khat is classified as a narcotic drug in Vietnam.
+The illegal cultivation, possession and distribution of khat are criminally prosecuted.
+The use of khat may lead to mandatory rehabilitation.

 Yemen

 Khat is legal in Yemen.
 However, cultivation of the crop and the selling of its leaves are governed by a series of regulations.
 In 2007, the Yemeni government passed a law that restricted the cultivation of khat in a number of agricultural flatlands and basins with high water stress.
 The Law Concerning the General Sales Tax in 2005 also set the tax rate on khat at 20% of its retail price.

 The widespread cultivation of khat in Yemen has exacerbated a severe water shortage.
 Khat is much more water-intensive to grow than other crops.
 It has also played a major role in a famine in the country.